hobovsky/polyglot/README.md

  WHAT FEATURES DOES IT PROVIDE?
 ------------------------------
+ - Makes rank score visible in UI.
  - You can copy content of code boxes into clipboard.
  - "Spoiler" flags are visible all the time and do not dis/re-appear in a very annoying manner.
  - Contents of "Solutions" and "Past solutions" views are displayed in tabs by language.
- - Leaderboards: "Solved kata is default leaderboard (since "Overall" ranking does not measure anything useful).
+ - Leaderboards: "Solved kata" is default leaderboard (since "Overall" ranking does not measure anything useful).
 Also, leaderboards are automatically scrolled to show your score.
  - Beta kata: uses Codwewars API to fetch and present breakdown of rank votes.
  - Presents languages a user attempted the kata with (see below).

  HOW TO UNINSTALL IT?
 --------------------
  I haven't checked.